 Still, every store has hidden secrets to getting the most bang for your buck – even Whole Foods!

 When we started the Whole30 though, I wanted to give it a fair shot.
-I’ve since learned ways to save money at Sprouts Farmers Market that actually work, and that I hope help you keep your grocery budget in check without sacrificing quality of food!
+I’ve since learned ways to save money at Sprouts Farmers Market that actually work, and I hope to help you keep your grocery budget in check without sacrificing the quality of food!

 15 Ways to Save Money at Sprouts Farmers Market

 Almost every grocery store has weekly circulars, but the Sprouts ad starts AND ends on Wednesdays.
 That means when you shop on Wednesdays, you can take advantage of BOTH sales!

 I’ve noticed that Sprouts has more sales each week in one particular area, like the produce area or bulk bins.
 When you shop on Wednesdays, you can take advantage of the sales in MULTIPLE areas and save more money!